qudix/commonlibsse-template/README.md

-# CommonLibSSE-NG Plugin Template
+# CommonLibSSE Plugin Template

-This is a basic plugin template using CommonLibSSE-NG.
+This is a basic plugin template using CommonLibSSE.

 ### Requirements
 * [XMake](https://xmake.io) [2.7.8+]